emilylauyw/Udacity_Business_Analyst_Nanodegree_Lessons/02-Data_Wrangling.md

 1. Some statistical algorithms won't work.
 2. Can add BIAS to a model.
 Which means either over or underestimate of that specific field or parameter.

+#### Missing Data - Dealing with Missing Databases
+1. Deleting Missing Data
+Deleting missing data is often the default method because of it's simplicity.
+No decisions that need to be made that might confuse the data.
+You just get rid of records where there are missing values.

+However, you should make sure that deleting missing data doesn't have adverse effects on your analysis.
+For example, if a particular demographic tended to leave a response blank in a survey, then removing records with blank entries will mean that a part of the population is underrepresented.

+One of the downsides is that eliminating missing data reduces the size of the dataset.
+As you'll see in your exercise removing records with missing values eliminates half of the observations in the dataset.
+This can be especially problematic when collecting the data is expensive, such as paying people for a survey.

+2. Imputation
+Imputation - The process of substituting values in the data where the values are missing.
+Replace missing values with predefined statistic, the mean, median, or mode.

+Mean: Average value
+Median: Midpoint in the data values
+Mode: The most common of the data values

+3. Multiple Imputation
+Do imputation process multiple times using a method that will predict the missing values.
+Typically using regression then adding in some random error.

+4. Full information Maximum Likelihood

+#### Missing Data - Factors to consider
+1. Just how much data is really missing? [more than 95% or less than?]
+2. How the missing data is distributed across the dataset? [majority of what's missing is in a smaller subset of the variables?
+Are they significant?]
+3. The variable in question with the missing data is numeric or categorical? [unable to imputate vaerage for non-numeric value]

+#### Outliers
+Outliers - Some values just don't seem to fit with the data set as a whole.
+- Numeric: numbers that seem extreme, or way too large, or small compared to the other values in that field.
+- Categorical: value that only appear once out of a large set of data.